Skip to main content

 A bank or agent – that sells the insurer's products

-A broker – who can work with several insurers
+A broker – who arranges Caser policies with full English support

-When you compare companies, always ask which insurer ultimately backs the policy and how claims are handled in practice.
+Always ask which insurer ultimately backs the policy and how claims are handled in practice.
+With Caser (part of Grupo Helvetia), you have a well-established Spanish insurer with over 75 years of market presence.

 What to Look for in a Car Insurance Company